voipxp/testing/GRAPHQL-NOTES.md

 ### TODO

 - any API mutations with graphql queries left?
-- things that could use caching
-  - service-provider-domain-service
-  - group-domain-service
-  - system-domain-service
-  - system-timezone-service
-  - system-language-service
-  - system-state-service
 - Branding modules, application, ...
 - things calling @/api
+- any other things that could use caching

 - Figure out the best format for hooks for both queries and mutations.